mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

 ```
 font-size: 1.35rem;
 ```
 - This font sizing is being replaced in the cascade.
-We have more specific styles for our heading and paragrpah (if you have a tag line).
+We have more specific styles for our heading and paragraph (if you have a tag line).

 You might consider creating specific styles for the heading.
 For example: